blade-lang/blade-docs/docs/tutorial/builtin-functions.markdown

 ^
 {:#bytes} **bytes**(_x_: number | list)
-: If _x_ is a number, this function returns a new `bytes` object with length _x_ having all it's bytes set to `0x0`.
+: If _x_ is a number, this function returns a new `bytes` object with length _x_ having all its bytes set to `0x0`.
   If _x_ is a list, it returns a new `bytes` object whose contents are the bytes specified in the list.

   > **_@_@note:__** If _x_ is a list, then the list must only contain valid bytes which can be any
   > number between 0 and 255.